MichGedd/rhythm/README.md

 # Rhythm

+---

+Note: This is an archive of rhythm, the ELEC 320 course project by Team 5 - Tango Nuevo.
+Credit to

+- Michael Geddes
+- Harrison Gordon
+- Connor Massey
+- Tony Zheng
+- Nicholas Kriskapa
+- Joe Ajoy
+- Peter Danilin

+---

 Rhythm is the evolution in playlist generation.
 Rhythm is currently in version 1.1.
 This master branch is a working copy of the software.
 Releases can be found in the "release" zip file in the following branches.